Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/options.rst

    Remove link to this material.
 Nodes
    Designates this material to be a material node noodle, and not from the Material/Ramps/Shaders settings.
-Datablock links
+Data-block links
    The Link pop-up menu has two choices, Data and Object.
    These two menu choices determine whether the material is linked to the object or to the data, (in this case, the mesh).
-The Data menu item determines that this material will be linked to the mesh's datablock which is linked to the object's datablock.
+The Data menu item determines that this material will be linked to the mesh's data-block which is linked to the object's data-block.
    The Object menu item determines that the material will be linked to the object's data block directly.

    This has consequences of course.
-For example, different objects may share the same mesh datablock.
+For example, different objects may share the same mesh data-block.
-   Since this datablock defines the shape of the object any change in edit mode will be reflected on all of those objects.
-Moreover, anything linked to that mesh datablock will be shared by every object that shares that mesh.
+   Since this data-block defines the shape of the object any change in edit mode will be reflected on all of those objects.
+Moreover, anything linked to that mesh data-block will be shared by every object that shares that mesh.
    So, if the material is linked to the mesh, every object will share it.

-   On the other hand, if the material is linked directly to the object datablock, the objects can have different materials and still share the same mesh.
+   On the other hand, if the material is linked directly to the object data-block, the objects can have different materials and still share the same mesh.

    Short explanation: If connected to the object, you can have several instances of the same obData using